 Stick to treats and toys that are appropriately sized for your dogs.
 Small breed dogs will need extra small treats.
 Large breed dogs will need toys big enough that they can’t try to swallow them.
 Safety first, always.

 So, what can you take away from this article?

-Lastly, we learned that teeth or no teeth, your dog still wants the same basic things as the next dog: something tasty, something fun, and of course, your undivided attention and unconditional love.
+Lastly, we learned that no matter how many or how few teeth your dog has, they still want the same basic things as a dog with a full set of chompers - something tasty, something fun, and of course, your undivided attention and, unconditional love.